 All our PhD students are fully funded, at internationally competitive salary levels, and receive full social security coverage.
 There is also financial support for students for attending scientific conferences and workshops.

 The PhD program at IST Austria, also known as the ISTScholar program, is partially funded by the European Union’s Horizon 2020 research and innovation programme (grant agreement no. 665385).
-PhD students who meet the mobility criteria will also be Marie Skłodowska-Curie Fellows.
+PhD students who were admitted during 2016-2018 and met the mobility criteria are also Marie Skłodowska-Curie Fellows.

 SUPPORT FROM THE GRANT OFFICE